flutter/website/src/development/packages-and-plugins/happy-paths/index.md

 ![Header image for Happy Paths](/assets/images/docs/happy-paths/HappyPaths_HeaderImage_003.png){:width="100%"}

+{{site.alert.note}}
+  Due to limited staffing resources, we are pausing the
+  Flutter Favorites and Happy Path programs.
+  We will update (and possibly combine) these programs as soon as possible.
+{{site.alert.end}}

 Once you’ve learned Flutter basics and are ready to move on to developing more advanced apps, how do you make that leap?
 The [pub.dev][] website lists thousands of packages and plugins